-Diethelm Prowe taught at Carleton from 1966–2008.
+Please visit Farewells.
+Professor Diethelm Prowe taught at Carleton from 1966–2008.
 He earned his B.A. at Kent State and Ph.D. at Stanford.
-He is a German history specialist and has published extensively on contemporary political and diplomatic German history.
+He was a German history specialist and had published extensively on contemporary political and diplomatic German history.
 He taught courses on modern Europe, German, and East Central European history.

 Professor Prowe was a dedicated member of the Carleton faculty for 42 years.
 He estimated that over 3,000 Carleton students took his very popular survey course on 20th-century European history, a class that has become something of a College institution.
 He also taught specialized seminar courses on fascism, the year 1989, and the decolonization of Africa and Asia, as well as a class on diplomatic history every other year since 1969.